 Student data for those moving through a special education evaluation is always reviewed for potential twice-exceptionality.

-If you'd like additional information about SCASD's universal screening activities for Gifted Child Find, please contact the Director of Gifted and Learning Enrichment.
+If you'd like additional information about SCASD's universal screening activities for Gifted Child Find, please contact your school's gifted support teacher or call 814-231-1054.